heapwolf/txl/README.md

 ## PLUGINS, FILTERS (CONDITIONALS)
 Let's say you want to show a block of content based on a condition, you could do this with short-circuit evaluation in some cases, or you could make a simple plugin!
-A plugin in just a function...
+A plugin is just a function...

 ```js
 const txl = require('txl')